Gudogan1202929/Data-Wrangling-project-with-Udacity/README.md

 #### 5.2.
 Reflection
 Given more time, I would delve deeper into additional data quality and structural issues, such as exploring outliers and potential confounding variables.
 Further, I would expand the analysis to include other car attributes and explore their impact on performance and efficiency.

-## Project Files
-- **data_gathering.ipynb**: Jupyter Notebook documenting the data gathering process.
-- **data_assessment.ipynb**: Jupyter Notebook for assessing data quality and structure.
-- **data_cleaning.ipynb**: Jupyter Notebook detailing the data cleaning steps.
-- **data_analysis.ipynb**: Jupyter Notebook for analyzing the cleaned data and answering the research question.
-- **data/**: Directory containing the raw and cleaned datasets.

 ## Getting Started
 To run the project on your local machine, ensure you have the following software installed:
 - Python 3.x
 - Jupyter Notebook
-- Pandas, NumPy, Matplotlib, and other necessary Python packages (see requirements.txt for details)
+- Pandas, NumPy, Matplotlib, and other necessary Python packages

 Clone the repository and open the Jupyter Notebooks to explore the project steps in detail.